dmoyadev/lnx/packages/components/src/button/index.md

     default: {
         description: 'Actual content of the button',
         value: 'Click me!',
+        initialValue: 'Click me!',
     },
     loading: {
         description: 'Displayed content when the button is loading',
         value: '',
     },
     prepend: {
-        description: 'Icon that should be prepended <em>before</em> to the content',
+        description: 'Icon that should be prepended before to the content',
         value: '',
     },
     append: {
-        description: 'Icon that should be appended <em>after</em> to the content',
+        description: 'Icon that should be appended after to the content',
         value: '',
     },
 });